 That of course also includes how to make Gnocchi.
 I have been told to use just flour and potatoes, or use some milk instead.
-But the best way I found is flour, potatoes and an egg.
+But the best way I found is flour, salt, potatoes and an egg.

 How to make them

 - In a large pot boil un peeled potatoes until tender, remove from the pot and let cool enough to handle, then remove the skin.

 - On a flat surface mix together the flour and salt make a well in the middle and add the potatoes and egg, mix together with your fingers to form a soft dough, it should not stick to your fingers.

 - On a lightly floured surface, cut small amounts of dough to form ropes and cut into 3/4 inch (2 cm) pieces, then slide each piece on a fork and squeeze a little (but not too hard).

 - Sprinkle with a little bit of flour and toss, so they don’t stick together.

 - Let the gnocchi rest for 20 minutes before cooking.